Home > Personal Injury Legal Services > QLD Workplace Injury Lawyers Brisbane > Employer Duty of Care QLD

 The Occupation Health and Safety Policy is a document that outlines the company’s commitment to OHS.

 Employers are responsible for providing a safe working environment for employees.
-But what do employers need to do to fulfil that responsibility?
+To fulfil that responsibility, employers must:

-Employers have specific obligations to provide a safe work system and a safe working environment.
-These include adequate training and supervision, ensuring equipment is fit for purpose, adequate lighting, protective barriers, and sufficient warning signs.
+Employers have specific obligations to provide a safe work system and a safe working environment, including:

-The Fair Work Act says employers must take reasonable steps to protect workers from hazards and risks.
-In deciding what those steps are, you must consider the following:
+The Fair Work Act says employers must take reasonable steps to protect workers from hazards and risks, including the following:

-Working from home is popular because it allows people to spend less time commuting and more time doing what they want.
-However, working remotely has some drawbacks, such as isolation and lack of supervision.
+Working remotely has some drawbacks, such as isolation and a lack of supervision.
 For example, remote workers may feel like they don’t have anyone watching over them, which can lead to mental health problems.